fatpound/StarField/README.md

 ![starfieldv2](https://github.com/user-attachments/assets/83d5d5b7-bf60-4fa0-9e07-a284ebb8fe71)

 This project is similar to [StarRealm](https://github.com/fatpound/StarRealm).\
-The codes are PVS-Studio clean.
+The code passes all of PVS-Studio checks.

 Building
 --------